tact-lang/pitaya/docs/SPECIFICATION.md

 orchestrator "implement user authentication with OAuth2" --strategy simple --runs 5
 ```

-Runs 5 parallel strategies (each strategy schedules one task).
-The `--runs` parameter controls orchestrator-level parallelism - how many strategy executions run simultaneously.
-Creates 5 branches with different implementations, displays real-time progress in TUI.
+Schedules 5 strategy executions (each strategy schedules one task).
+Concurrency is still bounded by `max_parallel_tasks`; excess tasks queue.
+Creates up to 5 branches with different implementations and displays real-time progress in TUI.

 ### Best-of-N (inline scoring)